wesauis/kascii/README.md

 # kascii

-x86_64 kernel from wasm to c
+x86_64 kernel from asm to c

 This was made by following a video series by [CodePulse](https://www.youtube.com/channel/UCUVahoidFA7F3Asfvamrm7w), the